NagyGa1/lrguard-intro/PITCHME.md

 At underwriting time or at renewals the engine gives recommendations:

 - decline / renewal not invited
-- additional loading / discounts within a specified range
+- additional loading / discounts within a specified range (typically -10 to +25%)

 ---